 However, if you are training for achievement in competitive events (PT tests, races, power lifting, body building, etc.) or any of the tactical professions, you need to change things up in a progressive routine by using what is called the overload principle.

-The Overload Principle as defined by William Kraemer, PhD. in the book Optimizing Strength Training: Progressive Overload “is the principle that underscores the need for greater demands to be placed on the body during successive workouts over time if improvement is to be achieved."
+The overload principle -- as defined by William Kraemer in the book "Optimizing Strength Training" -- "is the principle that underscores the need for greater demands to be placed on the body during successive workouts over time if improvement is to be achieved."

-Do More Sets and Repetitions – Building volume with increasing repetitions with the same weight is also considered overloading the body and will help build muscle stamina (strength-endurance).
-This ability is useful with calisthenics training especially for fitness testing preparations.
+Do more sets and repetitions: Building volume with increasing repetitions with the same weight also is considered overloading the body and will help build muscle stamina (strength-endurance).
+This ability is useful with calisthenics training, especially for fitness testing preparations.
 Adding more volume with running and swimming in the form of distance or speed intervals is also a way to increase volume for longer running or swimming events.
-Classic PT Workouts – PT Pyramid, SuperSets, Max Rep Sets.
+Classic PT workouts -- PT Pyramid, SuperSets, Max Rep Sets.

-Run or Swim Longer – Progressive increases in volume of 10-15% is typical in running/swimming training each week or so depending upon the goal.
-Running plans will typically increase by what many have deemed a logical progression of 10-15% per week – of course this depends on the runner's goals and health.
+Run or swim longer: Progressive increases in volume of 10%-15% is typical in running/swimming training each week or so, depending upon the goal.
+Running plans typically will increase by what many have deemed a logical progression of 10% to 15% per week; of course, this depends on the runner's goals and health.

-The Overload Principle was actually created by an Army doctor during World War II while working with recovering/injured soldiers.
-Physical therapy is a great example of the overload principle and this is how it was generated and is now applied to relatively all levels of athletic training.
+The overload principle was actually created by an Army doctor during World War II while working with recovering/injured soldiers.
+Physical therapy is a great example of the overload principle, and this is how it was generated and is now applied to relatively all levels of athletic training.

-Overload Simplified: Crawl – Walk – Run!
+Overload Simplified: Crawl -- Walk -- Run.